 In December 1975 President and Mrs. Ford presented a Windflower to First Lady Siti Hartineh, wife of Indonesian President Suharto.
 This gift was originally mistakenly reported by the New York Times as having been a Boehm sculpture but the newspaper later published a correction.
 It’s not known which colorway of this piece was the gift of state.

 The Colonial Flower Basket, containing the state flower of each of the thirteen original colonies, was given to Queen Elizabeth II in 1976 during her American Bicentennial visit.
+This basket was also sent in June as a wedding gift to Princess Salote Mafile’o Pilolevu, daughter of the King of Tonga.

 Jimmy Carter (1977-1981)